richmondu/FT900/Alexa/Amazon Alexa Client/README.md

          sudo apt-get install sox libsox-fmt-mp3
       3. Compile and run.
          Note: You should see logs containing 'FT900'.
+         Note: Verify everything is working as expected.
+         Note: press 't' key to issue voice command to Alexa.
       4. Setup and run FT900.